CarlosMDLR/MAHDI/README.md

 - Cleaned galaxy images are stored in Process_data/Subtract_stars/Subtrac_copy_*

--If --model-scatter is enabled, a combined scattered-light map is also created under Process_data/Subtract_stars/Full_scatter_maps_*.
+- If --model-scatter is enabled, a combined scattered-light map is also created under Process_data/Subtract_stars/Full_scatter_maps_*.

 - Star stamps are in Process_data/Subtract_stars/Stamps/